awayken/quickperf/README.md

 ### Output (`-o`, `--output`)

 The directory to save reports to.
 Reports are saved in the Lighthouse report format in JSON.
-Screenshots are taken for possible visual regression testing (not included).

 ### Compare To (`-c`, `--compare-to`)